Fieldwork Program Components

 -

-Flexible IPE activities can be done at almost any fieldwork site.
+Flexible IPE activities can be completed at almost any fieldwork site where there is team interaction.
 The activity descriptions and requirements are provided here.